Marketing technologies that revolutionised the last decade

 The way people shop today has presented some major hurdles for businesses and marketing agencies.
 So, let's review some of the biggest changes that have forsaken the marketing world over the last decade; for better and for worse.

-Nowadays, people are spending an average of 2 hours and 22 minutes online each day and there are 3.2 billion smartphone users across the globe.
-It can be scary to think about how much has changed in such a short time, but there have been many positives that have come out of this decade.
-Platforms such as Instagram, Facebook, Twitter and YouTube now dominate the social media scene and we’ve seen many other platforms die in their wake.
+Nowadays, people are spending an average of 2 hours and 22 minutes online each day, and there are 3.2 billion smartphone users across the globe.
+It's mindboggling to think about how much has changed in a decade, often for the better.
+Platforms such as Instagram, Facebook, Twitter and YouTube dominate the social media scene.

-Social media has made advertising easier than ever.
+Social media has made advertising more accessible than ever.
+Anyone can create a social ad.
 You can set your own budgets, ad types and audience specifications to suit your business needs, no matter what they are.
-Not to mention that the results are measurable and it's easy to stop running an ad if it's not giving you the results you desire.
+Not to mention that the results are measurable, and it's easy to stop running an ad if it's not giving you the results you desire.

-There are no crazy upfront costs like we had when we sent off direct mail campaigns, or paid our Yellow Pages up front.
-There are almost endless ad types to play with, which we can change or split test near real time.
+There are no crazy upfront costs like we had when we sent off direct mail campaigns or paid our Yellow Pages upfront.
+There are almost endless ad types to play with, which we can change or split test in near real-time.

 Influencer marketing helped grow many 'early adapting' brands from around 2014.
 It was especially popular in the eCommerce space and can still be very useful.
-Having a trustworthy source that already has a captivated audience plugging your products is a great way to build awareness and get those conversions.
+Having a trustworthy source with an audience plugging your products is a great way to build awareness and get those conversions.

-Can we also just mention that there is such a thing as “virtual influencers”.
+Can we also mention that there is such a thing as 'virtual influencers'?
 These are digitised (basically cartoon) people with fake social media profiles who get paid to promote products.
 We are living in the future!?

 In recent years, influencer marketing has become more of a gamble as it's hard to measure direct results.
 With new policies in place, many influencers have to disclose when they are promoting a product.
-This takes away the 'organic trust' they've built with their audience and it's extremely obvious what is a paid ad and what is genuine.
+This takes away the 'organic trust' they've built with their audience, and it's becoming clearer what is a paid ad and what is genuine.

-This is not a concept born in the last decade, in fact, is was born almost 3 decades before; but it's fair to say it got much better with age.
-Websites have become the pinnacle of any business.
-As a millennial, I know if I can’t find a menu on a restaurant's website or check if a product is in stock before visiting a store, I will most likely take my business elsewhere.
+This is not a concept born in the last decade, in fact, it was born almost 3 decades before, but it's fair to say it got much better with age.
+Websites have become key to any business.
+More people are looking for a restaurant's menu or checking if a product is in stock before visiting a store.
+If they can't do this, they will most likely take their business elsewhere.

 People don't have to waste time driving from store to store to find what they want anymore, they just have to Google it.
 That is why it is so important to have a fully functional, well designed, search engine optimised site.
 If a person is searching for something relevant to your business, you want your website to be at the forefront of search results.

-Possibly the biggest website trend over the last 10 years has been the shift to mobile.
+The most significant website trend over the last 10 years has been the shift to mobile.
 In the early 10's, most of your traffic would have come from someone on a desktop.
-So, we moved to mobile sites and then responsive websites, to cater for these users.
+So we moved to mobile sites, then responsive websites, to cater to these users.

-This grew into the "conversational marketing" movement, designed to add a personal touch to the online space and make it easier for people to find what they're looking for.
+This grew into the "conversational marketing" movement.
+The movement aims to add a personal touch to the online space and make it easier for people to find what they're looking for.
 Kind of like a digital retail or service assistant.

-This is still a fairly fresh concept but it's really quite simple.
+This is still a relatively fresh concept, but it's really quite simple.
 Instead of having information spread across a bunch of different pages all over your site, you write one medium to long piece of text.
-You incorporate a bunch of subtopics into your pillar page, otherwise known as "cluster content”, and then link to other site pages that expand on those topics.
+You incorporate subtopics into your pillar page, otherwise known as "cluster content".
+You can then link to other site pages that expand on those topics.

 Pillar pages are great for your SEO and are basically designed to showcase your authority in a subject to both visitors and Google.

-Facebook reviews, Amazon reviews, Google reviews, Yelp, Tripadvisor, Yellowpages, Foursquare… the list goes on.
+Facebook, Amazon, Google, Yelp, Tripadvisor, Yellow Pages, Foursquare… the list goes on.
 These are all review-based websites which give consumers the power to rate you or write reviews about you.

-Some of these concepts have been around for longer than a decade, but definitely gained popularity with the rise of the smartphone.
+These sites have been around longer than a decade, but definitely gained popularity with the rise of the smartphone.
 It's so easy to whip out your phone and go on an angry Yelp rant about how your local barista gave you soy milk instead of almond in your skinny iced matcha latte.

-This shapes the way consumers view businesses online and moulds the perception of whether or not they can be trusted.
+This shapes the way consumers view businesses online and moulds the perception of whether they can be trusted.
 If someone saw a rat in your restaurant, you bet it's gonna be online for the world to see in a matter of minutes.
 This can be detrimental to business, but it's not all bad.
-Many people also leave positive reviews which is a great way to get virtual word-of-mouth marketing on a third party site that does all the hard work for you.
+Many people also leave positive reviews, a great way to get virtual word-of-mouth marketing on a third party site that does all the hard work for you.

-CRM’s, EDM’s, CMS, SEO, PPC, B2B, B2C, GDD… all the acronyms of good marketing software.
-If you're a consistent reader of our blogs, you'd know that we're Gold HubSpot Partners because they are our marketing software of choice.
+CRM, EDM, CMS, SEO, PPC, B2B, B2C, GDD… all the acronyms of good marketing software.
+If you're a consistent reader of our blogs, you'd know that we're HubSpot Partners and they are our marketing software of choice.

-You can collect and analyse data, send marketing emails, post blogs, organise client information, build subscriber lists, advertise and so, SO much more.
-We can complain about technology as much as we want but we can't say it doesn't make our lives easier.
+You can collect and analyse data, send marketing emails, post blogs, build subscriber lists, advertise and much more.
+We can complain about technology as much as we want, but we can't say it doesn't make our lives easier.